Feature Story Wednesday, May 10, 2017

 her speech afterward, she referred to BC as the promised land saying they

 want a bigger economy, not a bigger government.

-"We want to cut middle class taxes for those people who work so hard,"
+"We want to cut middle class taxes for those people who worked so hard,"

-Clark thanked NDP's John Horgan and Green Party's Andrew Weaver or their
+Clark thanks NDP's John Horgan and Green Party's Andrew Weaver or their

 "British Columbians did tell us tonight that they want to work across party